 Born on the 26th October, 1959 at Kumasi, Ghana.
-Presently, the Chief Director for the Ministry of the Interior and has the responsibility of advising the Hon.
+Presently, the Chief Director for the Ministry of the Interior.
+She is the Chief Administrative officer and advisor to the Hon.
 Minister for the Interior, Ghana.

-She is a holder of Executive Masters in Consultancy and Project Management Services, (EMCP), BA (Hon.)
-Political Science, Bachelor of Law and Teacher holder of Cert.
+She holds an Executive Masters in Consultancy and Project Management Services (EMCP), BA (Hon.)
+Political Science, Bachelor of Law and Teacher hold a Cert.
 A.

-Mrs. Adelaide Anno-Kumi has worked at the Ministry of Transport, Education and Agriculture in various capacities.
-She has served on several Boards/Committees/Delegations and Teams and also has rich expertise and experience in Policy formulation and implementation.
+Mrs. Adelaide Anno-Kumi has previously worked at the Ministries of Transport, Education and Agriculture in various capacities.
+She has also served on several Boards/Committees/Delegations and Teams and has rich expertise and experience in Policy formulation and implementation.
 She won the most influential Civil Servant award in August, 2016.

 She is an educationist, a lawyer by profession, proactive, principled, and industrious and an effective team player with multi skills.

 She is an advocate for women empowerment, child development and other security related issues.

 Mrs. Anno-Kumi is a Christian and worships at the Prisons Interdenominational Church.
 She has served two terms as member of Prisons Interdenominational Church Council.
 She is also a member of the Women’s Fellowship.
 A legal Advisor to the Prisons Interdenominational Church and a patron of the church choir and the youth fellowship.

 She gives lectures on domestic issues to the women’s fellowship and youth fellowship.
 She was an immediate past member of the Church Council.